zenomt/rtmfp-cpp/README.md

 `RTMFP::openFlow()` and `Flow::openFlow`, and can open associated return flows with `RecvFlow::openReturnFlow()`.

-The application can accept new flows by implementing the `onRecvFlow` callbacks on the `RTMFP` (for bare incoming flows) or on `SendFlow`s (for associated return flows).
+The application can accept new flows by setting the `onRecvFlow` callbacks on the `RTMFP` (for bare incoming flows) or on `SendFlow`s (for associated return flows).

-The application can send messages to far peers with `SendFlow::write()`, and receive messages from far peers by implementing the `onMessage` callback on `RecvFlow`s.
+The application can send messages to far peers with `SendFlow::write()`, and receive messages from far peers by setting the `onMessage` callback on `RecvFlow`s.
 Messages can expire and be abandoned if not started or delivered by per-message deadlines, or by arbitrary application logic using the [`WriteReceipt`](include/rtmfp/WriteReceipt.hpp)s returned by `SendFlow::write()`.